 The great barriers between non-designers and designers have been lifted through WordPress.
 Now, anyone can build a website in less than a week just by using the WordPress platform.
 In fact, the platform is so popular that even major corporations depend on WordPress to handle their content and e-commerce.
-However, it’s not as simple as picking a free theme from the hundreds available out there and slapping some content on a page, in fact many sites use a completely custom WordPress theme like this site that shows users how to lose 20 pounds or more.
+However, it’s not as simple as picking a free theme from the hundreds available out there and slapping some content on a page, in fact many sites use a completely custom WordPress theme like this moving company in NYC.
 When choosing a theme, you have to be mindful of the design, responsiveness, security, features and so forth.
 There is a lot of value in some of the free themes, but a lot of businesses choose to go with a premium theme because they see the value in added features.

 The right WordPress theme for your website will depend on what you want to build.
 If you are looking for a no frills yet smooth user experience, you may choose one of the free themes and be completely satisfied.
 These are some factors to consider as you browse different themes and what qualities you should look for.